 Hong Kong does offer real upsides: a strategic location, a strong rule of law, and low income taxes.
 But those strengths coexist with structural problems that shape daily life for ordinary residents.
 The skyline tells one story; the lived experience often tells another.

-Ultimately, the city faces hard trade-offs between competitiveness and quality of life.
+Ultimately, the city faces hard trade-offs between economic vitality and quality of life.
 When policy prioritizes headline metrics, basic human needs—affordable shelter, adequate space, and livable conditions—become increasingly difficult to obtain for much of the population.